jordanparker6/sklearn-textclassifier/README.md

 ### Set-Up

-The train.py script requires you to set up the following directories within the train directory:
+The train.py script requires you to set-up the train directory as follows:

 <pre>
 /train/